SoyGema/Deep_Asteroid/README.md

 # Deep-Asteroid
 Project under development
-Deep Asteroid NASA SPACE APPS CHALLENGE PROJECT Classification and prediction using PHA ( Potential Hazarous Asteroids and Tholen Clssification datasets ) Find bellow a representation of the arquitecture of the project
+Deep Asteroid NASA SPACE APPS CHALLENGE PROJECT Classification and prediction using PHA ( Potential Hazarous Asteroids and Tholen Classification datasets ) Find bellow a representation of the arquitecture of the project

 Know more at: